stazman/sfsourcer/README.md

 # Contributing to SFSourcer

-Contributions are currently only allowed by Flatiron School instructors.
+Contributions are allowed by anyone.

-However, a Contributor's Guide for the project if it were public can be found here: https://docs.google.com/document/d/1-KDX6GzCJ6ncsFoKWnyMuz0wUEj3DSk5hYm94UXMDiI/edit?usp=sharing.
+A Contributor's Guide for the project can be found here: https://docs.google.com/document/d/1-KDX6GzCJ6ncsFoKWnyMuz0wUEj3DSk5hYm94UXMDiI/edit?usp=sharing.

 # License

-There is currently no public license for this project.
-However, a public license statement if the project were public can be found in the public version of the Contributor's Guide here: https://docs.google.com/document/d/1-KDX6GzCJ6ncsFoKWnyMuz0wUEj3DSk5hYm94UXMDiI/edit?usp=sharing.

-The license would be added to the project's repo through Github.
+This project currently has a GNU Public license.
+A Statement of this license can be in the license file in this app and  here: (TBA)